Coast Guard, DHS.

 Notice of deviation from drawbridge regulation.

-The Coast Guard has issued a temporary deviation from the operating schedule that governs the Massachusetts Department of Transportation (Craigie) Bridge across the Charles River, mile 1.0, at Boston, Massachusetts.
-This deviation is necessary in order to facilitate an annual fireworks display and allows the bridge to remain in the closed position for two hours.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the Massachusetts Department of Transportation (Craigie) Bridge across Charles River, mile 1.0, at Boston, Massachusetts.
+This deviation is necessary to facilitate the Boston Pops Fireworks Spectacular on July 4, 2018, and allows the bridge to remain in the closed position for two hours.

-The docket for this deviation, USCG-2017-0443 is available at http://www.regulations.gov.
+The docket for this deviation, USCG-2018-0516 is available at http://www.regulations.gov.
 Type the docket number in the “SEARCH” box and click “SEARCH”.
 Click on Open Docket Folder on the line associated with this deviation.

 Start Further Info